In this article, we are going to share the ultimate list of high-protein foods list which includes both vegetarian and non-vegetarian sources.

 Cashews have a high protein and dietary fiber content.
 Cashews come in a wide range of flavors, including spicy, nutty, and a variety of other flavors.
 Cashews are excellent for avoiding or lowering the risk of heart disease and obesity.

 If you like dried fruits, raisins are a wonderful source of protein.
 Roughly 60 of them, have nearly 1 gram of protein.

-Snack on them with nuts, add them into a salad for a bit of sweetness, or sprinkle them on your porridge for the morning.
+Snack on them with nuts, add them to a salad for a bit of sweetness or sprinkle them on your porridge for the morning.

 Non-Vegetarian High Protein Sources List:

 |1||Eggs||one big egg (50 grams) is 6.3 grams.|